JeanSantosReyes/C51/README.md

 - Share your digital cash back offers with your friends
 - The coupon application can work offline as well.
+- The application will allow you to sort the offer based on the name and cash back

 ## Technology stack